-Findings Supporting Evidence Student Of The Month lunches are an activity between students and teachers that help improve classroom management & discipline.
-Helps to build stronger Student of the Month lunches w/ staff connections & better communication, especially for students who usually don't get much recognition.
+Findings Supporting Evidence · · · · · · · · · · · · · · · · · · · Student of the Month lunches w/ staff connections & better communication, especially for students who usually don't get much recognition.
 Engineering & Design Robotics Several programs to prepare students for careers in technology are available on campus during and after school.
 Mock trial encourages students who are interested in Mock Trial Club pursuing a law career.
 The Interact club is a club that focuses on reaching out to the community to perform Hesperia Broadcasting community service.
-Our automotive class is an excellent VVC Articulation with ROP program that allows our students to be well prepared to courses leave high school and enter and succeed in the automotive industry.
+Our automotive class is an excellent VVC Articulation with ROP h -0 h -h courses leave high school and enter and succeed in the automotive industry.
 Several of our past students have found success and praise in the automotive world after coming through our Summer Boy's Basketball Camp program.
-Our engineering and robotics program is another program that allows students to gain valuable experience in AVID this field.
-Currently one of our robotics teams has qualified to compete in the upcoming world championships.
-Hesperia High School and its students are also very blessed to have a successful broadcasting program that is the only one in the area to do live HD broadcasts.
-One of our recent graduates was able to join and participate in the Cal State Fullerton broadcasting program in her freshman year.
-She was the first freshman to be on Titan-TV.
-This student was able to accomplish this because of her participation in the Hesperia Broadcasting program.
-Annual Athletic Academic seminar themselves teach and mentor younger players.
+Our engineering and robotics program is another program that allows students to gain valuable experience in AVID Control of the Contro Annual Athletic Academic seminar themselves teach and mentor younger players.
 They teach the fundamentals and basics of basketball and football for future Scorpions.